Feb 13, 2026

 Installment loans can help your credit score in various ways.
 Adding on-time payments can improve your current credit score.
 Additionally, this adds to your credit mix which can also help your score.

-However, when getting an installment loan does not guarantee there will be a positive or immediate impact on your credit score.
-It is important to have responsible account management and make on-time consistent payments.
+However, getting an installment loan doesn't guarantee there'll be a positive or immediate impact on your credit score.
+You're still responsible for managing the account and making on-time consistent payments.
 Without this, late or missed payments can result in a negative impact on your credit score.

 Similar to installment loans, revolving credit can help or hurt your credit score depending on your account management.
-It has the same benefits for your credit score through adding to your payment history and adding to your credit mix.
-However, revolving credit has a unique aspect to it that consumers need to look out for.
+It has the same benefits for your credit score by adding to your payment history and your credit mix.

-Credit utilization is a large component of revolving credit and is a key metric credit bureaus look at when calculating your credit score.
+Credit utilization is a large part of revolving credit.
+Credit bureaus consider this heavily when calculating your credit score.
 Your credit utilization rate is the amount of revolving credit you used divided by the credit available.

-It is important to keep your credit utilization rate under 30% because otherwise, it can hurt your credit score, which is an unattractive look in the eyes of lenders.
-If you can keep your credit utilization rate under 30% and practice perfect payment behavior, your credit score will drastically improve.
+It's best to keep your credit utilization rate under 30% because otherwise, it can hurt your credit score, which is an unattractive look in the eyes of lenders.
+If you can keep your credit utilization rate under 30% and stay on top of your payments, your credit score will drastically improve.

 Even though installment loans seem like a steady way to improve your credit score, there are some factors to take into account.
 Find out what the perks and downsides are to taking out an installment loan.